FroeMic/TUM-IN-POM/1-lectures/04-software-lifecycle-models-ii.md

 ##### Refactoring

-* = a change that ;eaves the system behavior unchanged, but enhances simplicity, flexibility, understandability and/or performance
+* = a change that leaves the system behavior unchanged, but enhances simplicity, flexibility, understandability and/or performance
 * refactor only when the system requires you to do so
 * run all tests after refactoring